MicrosoftDocs/power-automate-docs/articles/odata-filters.md

 - Access to a data source and a destination.
 This walkthrough doesn’t include steps to create the source and destination.
 - Access to [Microsoft Flow](https://flow.microsoft.com).
 - A basic understanding of how your data is stored.
+- Familiarity with the basics of creating flows.
+You can review how to add [actions, triggers](multi-step-logic-flow.md#add-another-action), and [conditions](add-a-condition.md).
+The following steps assume that you know how to perform these actions.

 >[AZURE.TIP]Every column name in the source and destination don't need to match, but you must provide data for all *required* columns when you insert or update an item.
 Microsoft Flow identifies the required fields for you.